New Videos on Science Channel

 Time - what is it?

 Time is fourth dimension, in which events can be ordered from past through present into the future, and also is the measure of events and intervals between them.
 Trying to understand time, humans (philoshopers and scientist) have developed two viewpoints.
-One is that time is something what is part of structure of Universe, and another that time is subjective thing, something what humans use to sequence and compare events.
+One is that time is something what is part of structure of Universe, and another that time is subjective thing, something what humans us

 Support : Creating Website | Johny Template | Mas Template